Young Empires: Commercial reception

 They received a highly favorable review of their first 2012 US tour gig at the Mercury Lounge on March 1, 2012, by According 2 G, which stated that "after their set was over, the crowd refused to accept it and was literally begging for them to play more songs.
 That's a sight I've rarely seen (and I see hundreds of bands a year!)."

 Some of their tracks have reached the top spots on iTunes Canada Rock Charts (No. 2), while two of their demos have reached the top 15 on The Hype Machine's charts.

 On May 28, 2012, Young Empires released the world's first Facebook Connect interactive music video that was featured on Fast Company on May 31, 2012.

-Young Empires have recently been nominated in three categories of the 2012 CASBY Award: Best New Artist, Best New Single, and Best New Album.
+Young Empires have been nominated in three categories of the 2012 CASBY Award: Best New Artist, Best New Single, and Best New Album.

 Critical reception

 The French rock magazine Les Inrockuptibles wrote online: "Young Empires' cheeky electro, best anti-crisis remedy [...]
 These Canadians are fighting against the crisis with their extravagant-coloured pop."

 Among the many reviews, the Toronto NOW in its February issue stated, "Wake All My Youth is unashamedly earnest, in a way that makes you wish you were sixteen instead of making you cringe with embarrassment."
 The same magazine noted their performance at the NXNE Festival 2011 was rated in the top ten of over five hundred bands.
 The band's EP was also reviewed by the online music blog, When the Gramophone Rings, which gave it an 8/10 rating and stated that the band "has now delivered an EP on which every song has been layered and arranged with the upmost care, and delivered with the most devastating precision."

 Numerous Toronto music critics considered Young Empires to be the breakout Toronto band in 2010, while Entertainment Tonight Canada has referred to them as "one of the most anticipated acts for 2011."

 NME magazine paid the band a significant compliment in their August 2010 issue by comparing Young Empires' sound to bands such as The Killers, Arcade Fire, Yeasayer and Foals.
 An excerpt from this magazine praised the band as follows: "...the mathmania of Battles, the gloss'n'grandeur of The Killers, and the calamitous quiver of Arcade Fire...
 Young Empires have consummately summated this generations' achievements in Rock.
 Not they're total retread merchants; no, they're master weavers of our disparate indie threads, forging a fine tapestry of future disco."